errbuddy/babel-asset-pipeline/README.md

 ```

 to you repositories in build.gradle.
-The plugin will *ONLY process .es6* files if not otherwise told.
+The plugin will *ONLY process .es6 and .jsx* files if not otherwise told.

 # configuration
 ```